This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission. Please read our disclosure policy.

 Follow These Tips

-The leftovers need to be stored in an airtight container in the refrigerator and will keep for 7 to 10 days.
+Refrigerate – Store leftovers in an airtight container in the refrigerator for up to 4 days.

 Have I Convinced You to Make This Recipe?